 After spleen removal, you're more likely to contract serious or life-threatening infections.
-Your doctor may recommend you receive vaccines against pneumonia, influenza, Haemophilus influenza type b (Hib) and meningococci.
+Your doctor may recommend that you receive vaccines against pneumonia, influenza, Haemophilus influenzae type b (Hib) and meningococci.
 He or she may also recommend that you take preventive antibiotics, especially if you have other conditions that increase your risk of serious infections.

 How you prepare

-- Receive a pneumococcal vaccine and possibly other vaccines to help prevent infection after your spleen is removed.
+Your doctor may also recommend that you receive a pneumococcal vaccine and possibly other vaccines to help prevent infection after your spleen is removed.

 What you can expect